jhwptsd/openfoldRNA/README.md

 # OpenFoldRNA [WIP]
-A novel approach to RNA folding with OpenFold
+A novel approach to RNA folding with OpenFold.

 # Documentation
 So far, OpenFoldRNA uses the same documentation as [OpenFold](https://github.com/aqlaboratory/openfold).
 Follow the same installation and setup instructions there.